junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean sits down in his chair, staring at the burger with a fondness he doesn't even know he has.

 "Are you expecting someone to join?"
-Cas asks, lingering on the edge of the table, closer to the opposite side.
+Cas asks cautiously, lingering on the edge of the table, closer to the opposite side.

 "That's for you," Dean smiles at him.
 A goofier smile than he know he'd like to admit.
 "Thought you could, I don't know, at least sense the existence of the burger somehow, enjoy it whatever way you can, even if you can't eat."

 "That's very..."
 Cas starts slowly.

 "I know, silly, right?
 But come on, indulge me, I could use some company to eat dinner with.
-How many silly things I've already done since I met you?
+How many silly things have I already done since I met you?
 I don't mind adding another one to the list."
 Dean rushes.

 The opposite chair slides back a few inches, leaving a scratching noise that horror movies usually love.
 Cas sits in the space prepared for him.
 "No, I was going to say that's very sweet and considerate of you.
 I never thought I would have another chance of being this close to food, to the feeling of being alive."
 His voice chokes slightly at the tail.